 In the same way that this piece morphed in my head, it seems to change before our eyes the longer we look.
 What initially seemed like a heroic scene documenting the service of the Coast Guard, deepened into a much stronger awakening.
 It became a work in which the artist intentionally placed the viewer at a point of vulnerability.

 The water swirls before the breaking waves as if there’s a suction that could pull us down at any moment.
 The greenish-gray-blue of the sky darkens and feels even eerier as it clashes dissonantly with the electric blue of the waves.
 That same blue chills you to your core.
 The artist knows the duplicity of that color blue, just as he knows the duplicitous nature of the waves.

 The life of the Artist

 The artist, Hunter Wood, was the definition of a Mariner.
-Son of the maritime artist, Worden Wood, and great-grandson of John L. Worden who commanded USS Monitor during the Battle of Hampton Roads.
+Son of the maritime artist, Worden Wood, and great-grandson of John L. Worden who commanded USS Monitor during the Battle of Hampton Roads (upon further research and continued conversations with the Wood family, it has been determined that Hunter Wood (1908-1948) was not the great-grandson of John Lorimer Worden, but was instead related through marriage).
 His life was always maritime-focused, even as a young man.
 Wood was trained in the New York Merchant Marine Academy on board the school ship Newport.